travel and holidays

-There are some specific issues that people with epilepsy may wish to consider before they travel.
-By taking time to plan ahead, and by taking into consideration anything that may affect your seizures, you will be in the best position to relax, enjoy yourself, and make the most of your holiday.
+If you take time to plan ahead and consider anything that may affect your seizures you will be in the best position to relax, enjoy yourself and make the most of your holiday.

 Travelling by air

 If there is a chance that you might have a seizure on the plane, it is useful for someone travelling with you to know about your epilepsy and how to help if you have a seizure.
-Telling the airline about your epilepsy when you book means that they can let the cabin crew know about your seizures, and you can tell them anything about your epilepsy that you think might be important for them to know.
+Telling the airline about your epilepsy when you book means that they can let the cabin crew know about your seizures.
+You can also tell them anything about your epilepsy that you think might be important for them to know.

-If you are planning a trip of more than 3 months, be aware that your GP may not prescribe you medication for this length of time.
-You may find it helpful to contact the company John Bell and Croyden, who can arrange to send medication from the UK.
-You can call them on 020 7935 5555 or email: email@example.com.
+If you are planning a trip of more than three months, your GP may not prescribe medication for this length of time.
+You may find it helpful to contact the company John Bell and Croyden (opens new window), who can arrange to send medication from the UK.
+You can call them on 0207 935 5555 or email: firstname.lastname@example.org

 Crossing time zones

 If you take medication at regular intervals, and are travelling to a different time zone, then you may need to gradually adjust when you take your medication, so that you can take it at an appropriate time of day.
 As these changes will depend on how far you are travelling and for how long, you may find it helpful to ask your GP or pharmacist for help with planning this.